 After graduation from law school, Amanda served as a judicial law clerk to the Honorable Linda E. Mallozzi, J.S.C.
 She began her clerkship assigned to the non-dissolution, domestic violence, and contempt cases, but spent the majority of her year handling dissolution cases.

-Amanda practices exclusively in the field of family and matrimonial law.
+Amanda practices exclusively in the field of family law as a family and matrimonial law attorney.
 She is admitted to practice in New Jersey, the District of New Jersey, and New York.
 Amanda is a member of the Family Law Section and Young Lawyers Division of the New Jersey State Bar Association.
 Amanda also serves on the Young Lawyer Subcommittee of the Family Law Section of the New Jersey State Bar Association.
 In 2019, Amanda was selected to speak at the annual Hot Tips in Family Law seminar.